How an FHA Streamline Refinance Works

 The mortgage you refinance must be an FHA loan.
-If you do not have an FHA mortgage you can still refinance your existing loan with a new FHA mortgage but you cannot use the FHA streamline refinance program.
+If you do not have an FHA mortgage you can still refinance your existing loan with a new FHA mortgage but you cannot use the streamline refinance program.

 Borrowers must currently live in the property being refinanced.

 New Monthly Mortgage Payment and Net Tangible Benefit

 According to FHA Streamline Refinance guidelines, your new loan must provide a "net tangible benefit."
 This basically means that your new mortgage must result in a lower monthly mortgage payment than your current FHA loan, unless you are refinancing an adjustable rate mortgage (ARM) into a fixed rate mortgage.
 If you are refinancing an ARM into a fixed rate mortgage, your monthly payment may increase moderately as a trade-off for the increased certainty a fixed rate mortgage provides borrowers.

 The mortgage rate on FHA loans is usually .125% - .500% lower than the interest rate for most conventional mortgage programs because the loans are insured by the U.S. government.
 With most FHA Streamline Refinances your new interest rate is lower than your existing rate.

 Loan-to-Value (LTV) Ratio